 ADA National Network publications include:

 - ADA Building Blocks.
-This course is a free, introductoy webcourse that explores the legal requirements and spirit of the Americans with Disabilities Act of 1990 (ADA).
+This course is a free, introductoy webcourse that explores the legal requirements and spirit of the Americans with Disabilities Act of 1990.
 The course takes 2-3 hours and includes quizzes and a Post Test.
 The Southeast ADA Center, a member of the ADA National Network, developed the course.

 - ADA Employment Course.
 This course is a free, self-paced webcourse on the employment requirements in the ADA, including the important changes made to the ADA by the ADA Amendments Act of 2008.
 The course takes approximately 2.5 hours and includes real life scenarios, quizzes and a final exam.
 The New England ADA Center, a member of the ADA National Network, deveoped the course.

 - Disability Rights Course.
-This course is a free, self-paced webcourse available 24/7 that provides an overview of federal disability rights laws.
+This course is a free, self-paced webcourse that provides an overview of federal disability rights laws.
 The course takes approximately 1.5 - 2 hours and includes real life scenarios, quizzes and a final exam.
-Presented by the New England ADA Center, a member of the ADA National Network, deveoped the course.
+The New England ADA Center, a member of the ADA National Network, deveoped the course.